-Fixed term contracts pros and cons for employers
+Fixed term contracts pros for employers

 The pros for employers of using fixed term contracts can include: